tiny-mouse/daterbasers/orm/README.md

+# Setup
-# Setup (just run the following commands from this directory)
+Just run the following commands from this directory.
-# They add virtualenv so you can keep things siloed http://www.virtualenv.org/en/latest/
+They add virtualenv so you can keep things siloed http://www.virtualenv.org/en/latest/.
-# Then they install all the project requirements and set up the db.
+Then they install all the project requirements and set up the db.

 ```
 pip install virtualenv